 Another post from the road – still in Colorado Springs.

 My wife and kid and I had dinner at a Chinese restaurant called, appropriately enough, China Restaurant.
 Seriously.
-That was the best they could do, apparently.
-Having said that, the interior design was great and the food was good, too.
+That was the best they could do.
+In spite of the name, the interior design was great and the food was good, too.
 This isn't a review of the restaurant, though.
-No, this post is all about the retarded fortune cookie “fortune” my wife got.
+No, this post is all about the dumbass fortune cookie “fortune” my wife got.

 I swear to God, Jesus, Budda, Mohammed, Zeus, L. Ron Hubbard, and Gorto the God of Cheese, I'm not making this up: